Our Senior Care Consultants Provide the Expert Advice You Need

 Senior Care Authority takes great pride in the fact that we are so much more than an assisted living placement agency.
 Below are just a few of the ways we can help you and your family create a plan of care for your loved one.

 Sometimes families need help with challenging transitions, endless decision-making, and navigating a complex healthcare system.
-Our senior placement services include expert consulting that can facilitate essential conversations between family members, help you locate a skilled nursing facility, decide on in home care management or caregiver selection, establish long distance caregiving, provide you access to vetted resources, or set up regular visits to your loved one, for peace of mind when you’re unable to visit.
+Our senior placement services include expert senior care consultants that can facilitate essential conversations between family members, help you locate a skilled nursing facility, decide on in home care management or caregiver selection, establish long distance caregiving, provide you access to vetted resources, or set up regular visits to your loved one, for peace of mind when you’re unable to visit.
 Our advisors customize services for your family and are your advocate on this difficult journey.

 Advocacy is an important aspect of our senior living placement services.
 An advocate can be a good ally to have, especially when things get complicated.
 Navigating the healthcare system can leave families overwhelmed and confused; with so much information being offered, it’s often impossible to sort things out.
-As your advocate, we do our best to ensure that everyone understands the information being dispensed and that your questions are answered thoroughly and appropriately.
+As your elder care advisor, we do our best to ensure that everyone understands the information being dispensed and that your questions are answered thoroughly and appropriately.

 A third party who is outside the emotional landscape of a family during tough decision making can be a great benefit.
 Each family has its own dynamic, and a coach can help make sure everyone is heard and seen, and treated fairly, even if there’s no consensus.
 Your coach can help your family find common ground or at least encourage that everyone’s point of view is heard and respected.
 While we’re not therapists, we are trained to empower families to move forward, and as part of our senior living referral service, initial consultations are always offered at no charge.